-- You may give them a gentle massage around the eye as per the doctor’s recommendation.
+- You may give them a gentle massage around the eye, known as Crigler massage, two to three times a day as per the doctor’s recommendation.
 This may help relieve the blockage.
 Always maintain good hand hygiene before touching the baby’s eye area.

 - Limit sunlight, cold weather, and wind exposure to prevent worsening of symptoms.

 Other medical treatments and interventions may include the following (4).

 - Antibiotics are given to prevent severe infections if the baby has signs of infection.